 8.7.2.
 Uncertainty of Peak Area

 Variance of the area is computed by a standard error propagation method.
-This method is well known, and is able to calculate the overall uncertainty of arithmetic expressions, where it depends on several uncertain values.
+This method is well known, and provides the overall uncertainty of arithmetic expressions, which in turn depend on other uncertain values themselves.

 The calculation incorporates